checosdovalina/tournamentcontrol/replit.md

 The backend uses **Node.js** with **Express.js**. **Express-session** with **connect-pg-simple** handles session management and authentication.
 A standalone **WebSocket server** (using 'ws') provides real-time communication.
 An **Automated Timeout Processor** runs every 60 seconds to manage scheduled matches.
 When both pairs are absent after the 15-minute timeout, the match is automatically cancelled.
 When only one pair completes check-in, the system marks the match as `pendingDqf: true` and awaits manual admin approval via a DQF (Disqualification) button instead of automatically awarding the default win. **RESTful APIs** are organized by resource, with **Zod** and **drizzle-zod** used for data validation.

 ### Data Storage
-**PostgreSQL** (via Neon serverless driver) is the primary database, managed by **Drizzle ORM**.
+**PostgreSQL** (via standard `pg` driver) is the primary database, managed by **Drizzle ORM**.
 The schema is TypeScript-first, supporting users, tournaments, categories, sponsor banners, advertisements, clubs, courts, players, pairs, matches, scheduled matches (with outcome tracking: 'normal'|'default'|'cancelled', outcomeReason, and defaultWinnerPairId), and results (with optional scheduledMatch outcome data).
 Multi-tenancy is achieved through tournament-specific configurations and relationships.
 An advanced **Advertisement System** supports various content types, text overlays, animations, and time-based scheduling with smart rotation.
-A `server/storage.ts` interface provides a clean data access layer.
+A `server/storage.ts` interface provides a clean data access layer. **File uploads** are handled via local filesystem storage in `public/uploads/` directory.

 ### Authentication & Authorization
 **Session-based authentication** using username/password is implemented. **Role-Based Access Control** supports `superadmin`, `admin`, `scorekeeper`, and `display` roles with varying access levels.
 Sessions use HTTP-only cookies and have a 24-hour expiration.